AlexandreYembo/study-training/Architecture/serverless.md

 ## Serverless Definition

 ### Backend as a Service
+  1- Are usually priced on storage
+  2- BaaS services may be long-running, but that is an implementation detail of the service provider.

 ### Function as a Service
   1- Execute logic in response to events (in this context, all logic including  multiple functions or methods are groupd into a deployable unit, known as a 'Function'